addejans/income-prediction-50k/README.md

 # income-prediction-50k
-Basic application for deploying an income prediction model
+Basic application for deploying an income prediction model.

+Application is deployed at: https://income-prediction-50k.herokuapp.com/